PlOszukiwaczDEV/femboyAI/README.md

 - Helpful and supportive personality
 - Export and import chat history
 - Handles `Ctrl+C` to gracefully exit the program
+- Web-based UI with dark and light modes

 ## Requirements